PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // Crowdsourcing is a tool used to bring in external expertise.
 Prominent examples of crowd sourcing are Kaggle challenges and hackathons.

-We propose crowdsourcing elicitation efforts as a strategy to boost cyber performance and close the evals gap#footnote[As defined by Apollo Research, the 'evals gap' is the growing mismatch between the need for strong safety evaluations of advanced AI models and the lack of high-quality tools to assess what these models can do.
+We propose crowdsourcing elicitation efforts as a strategy to boost cyber performance and close the evals gap#footnote[As defined by Apollo Research, the 'evals gap' is the growing mismatch between the reliance on safety evaluations for policy decisions and the ability of existing evaluations to robustly identify capabilities of existing and near-future models.
 See #cite(<apollo-research-evals-gap>) for a more detailed discussion.] #cite(<apollo-research-evals-gap>).
 To explore this novel approach, we hosted a first-of-a-kind _AI vs. Humans _Capture The Flag (CTF) competition, inviting AI developers to compete against each other and human teams.
 We then additionally analyzed AI performance in _Cyber Apocalypse_ - a large CTF competition with thousands of participants.

 In this paper, we report on the performance AI exhibited in these events and compare it to human performance.